enkot/Minimal-React/README.md

 ```js
 yarn start // or 'npm start'
 ```
-Open the web browser to `http://localhost:8080/` and you will see simple project management app (like Trello cards):
+Open the web browser to `http://localhost:8080/` and you will see simple project management app (like Trello board):

 ![alt text](https://image.ibb.co/iWMJkQ/Screen_Shot_2017_07_24_at_12_37_24_PM.png)